aedera/anc2vec/README.md

 pip install -U "anc2vec @ git+https://github.com/aedera/anc2vec.git"
 ```

-## `anc2vec` functionalities
+## Anc2vec functionalities

-### Pre-trained `anc2vec` embeddings
+### Pre-trained Anc2vec embeddings

-The `anc2vec` package has already available the embedding of GO terms used in
+The `anc2vec` package has already available the same embedding of GO terms
-the study.
-These embeddings were built from the Gene Ontology release
+used in the study.
+These embeddings were built using the Gene Ontology release
 [2020-10-06](./anc2vec/data/go.obo).
 The embeddings can be easily accessed on
 Python with this command: